khairulslt/carpark-app/README.md

 ```
 * Go to https://localhost:5000 in your browser
 * Enter your respective carpark numbers / addresses
-* ~~Should probably use in conjunction with https://data.gov.sg/dataset/hdb-carpark-information to find desired carpark No.~~
+* Integrated second API >> ~~Should probably use in conjunction with https://data.gov.sg/dataset/hdb-carpark-information to find desired carpark No.~~

 ## Built With